basscss/basscss/README.md

 Documentation: <http://basscss.com/docs>

 ## Lightning-Fast Modular CSS with No Side Effects

-Basscss is a lightweight collection of base element styles, immutable utilities, layout modules, and color styles designed for speed, clarity, performance, and scalability.
+Basscss is a lightweight collection of base element styles and immutable utilities designed for speed, clarity, performance, and scalability.

 ## Features